What is it?

 We meet every other week on Monday nights, 7-10pm at The Sekforde on Sekforde Street, Clerkenwell.
 Nearest stations are Farringdon or Barbican.
 We send out emails to announce meetings, but you can also check the announcement posts , or subscribe to the Google Calendar for updates.

 The inaugural meeting was on 26 November 2018, with the second following on 3 December 2018.
-We took a break over the holidays but have been going since 14 January 2019.
+We are still going strong in 2020.

 How do I get involved?

 Please sign up to the mailing list above.
 You can also just turn up.
 There is no need to RSVP, and you won’t be able to contact anyone in attendance as their phones will be off.
 Don’t worry about arriving late or leaving early; you’re free to come and go as you please.
 There is also no commitment to attend regularly; come along whenever suits you.

 You can see summaries of the discussions under Posts.
 The initial plan is to cover a broad topic, theme, or question over a few months.
 Topics will be wide-ranging, and could include philosophy, literature, art, science, economics, or anything else of interest.
 No prior knowledge of a subject is required, and we welcome people of all interests and disciplines.
 At the start, I hope for the structure to develop organically, with an emphasis on maximising conversation while minimising admin.